Student Loan Forgiveness Programs for Native Americans

 Public Service Loan Forgiveness

 To receive loan forgiveness for work in public service, applicants must work full-time for a qualifying government agency or certain nonprofits.
-By paying the loan on an income-driven repayment plan, after 120 on-time, qualifying payments, the remainder of the student debt can be forgiven.
+After 120 on-time, qualifying payments in an income-driven repayment (IDR) plan, the remainder of the student debt can be forgiven.

 The Department of Federal Student Aid offers a PSLF Help Tool to start work on the Employment Certification Form to apply.